InFORM

 Phase 1: Survey Instrument Design

-The first phase of the project involves building a survey instrument that collects nuanced information about faculty RSS identities and their role in shaping research, teaching, and service practices.
+The first phase of the project involved building a survey instrument that collected nuanced information about faculty RSS identities and their role in shaping research, teaching, and service practices.
 The survey will be constructed based on multi-dimensional approaches, including the Interfaith Learning and Development Framework (Mayhew & Rockenbach, 2021), Soules and Jafralie’s (2021) RSSI teaching practices, Boyer’s (1990) functions of scholarship, and Ward’s (2003) categories of service.

 Phase 2: Survey Administration